 Implementing Transitions as Transformations into Different Types

 So how do we get a published post?
 We want to enforce the rule that a draft post has to be reviewed and approved before it can be published.
 A post in the pending review state should still not display any content.
-Let’s implement these constraints by adding another struct, PendingReviewPost, defining the request_review method on DraftPost to return a PendingReviewPost, and defining an approve method on PendingReviewPost to return a Post, as shown in Listing 17-20:
+Let’s implement these constraints by adding another struct, PendingReviewPost, defining the request_review method on DraftPost to return a PendingReviewPost and defining an approve method on PendingReviewPost to return a Post, as shown in Listing 17-20.

 src/lib.rs